 The rue des Prébendés extends from rue Montaut, at the cloister level to boulevard du rempart Lachepaillet, near the cathedral.
 It crosses the streets of the Governors, Douer and Faures.
 You will find on this street the clergy.
 At the corner of rue Douer and rue Faures stands a high house, the former Rocher du Calvados, an inn that has enjoyed its hour of popularity

-In the Silverware Street you will find goldsmiths.
+In rue Argenterie, you will find the goldsmiths.

-In the Rue des Tonneliers, there are the manufacturers of barrels, with its arcades under which the ears were deafened by the crash of the hammers.
+In the rue des Tonneliers, we find the barrel makers, with its arcades under which the ears were muffled by the crash of the hammers.

-The other streets are home to coiners, cider merchants, and the beautiful processions that formed all his trades.
+The other streets house the coin dealers, the cider merchants, as well as the beautiful processions that formed all its trades.

 On the other side of the Nive begins the labyrinths of the old streets.

-In the rue des Cordeliers and on the quay of the same name that had ranked the most famous cabarets and hostelries of the city.
+In the rue des Cordeliers and on the quay of the same name as the most famous cabarets and hotels in the city.